mxjxn/such-lssvm/packages/lssvm-contracts/DEPLOY_BASE.md

 ### "Bonding curve not whitelisted" error
 - Make sure you've whitelisted all 4 sudoswap bonding curves
-- Verify the addresses are correct (they're Ethereum Mainnet addresses, but stateless)
+- Verify the addresses are correct (use Base Mainnet addresses, not Ethereum Mainnet)
+- If you accidentally whitelisted Ethereum addresses, use `fix-base-bonding-curves.sh` to fix it

 ### "Router not whitelisted" error
 - Make sure you've whitelisted your router address in the factory